nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

  Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Task Manager folder.

-**Q**: TypeTask does not launch in Eclipse.
-How can I solve this issue?<br>
-Make sure that you run the program as a java application.
-Also, try refreshing the Gradle project by try right clicking on the file -> Gradle -> Refresh Gradle project &nbsp;

 ## 5. Command Summary